kriss3/dotNetPlaygound/README.md

 - Playing with Guard clauses i.e. Ardalis lib;
 - Regular and Custom guards for Null and specific i out checkn
 - Property based testing;
 - Working on Refit (learning new http client library);
+- Upgrading dotnet framework solution projects to dotnet 8.0 Trying to find the smoothest way to move old but working app to a modern world.